joaohenggeler/web-cache-exporter/readme_body.txt

 This option may be used to explore the files in an unsupported cache location (e.g. from an obscure web plugin), meaning the first argument must always be passed.
 This feature is useful when combined with group files.
-You can also use the -no-copy-files option to only create the CSV file and prevent a large number of files from being copied.
+You can also use the -csv-only option to only create the CSV file and prevent a large number of files from being copied.

 For example:
 WCE.exe -explore-files "C:\PathToExplore"
-WCE.exe -no-copy-files -explore-files "C:\PathToExplore" "My Exploration"
+WCE.exe -csv-only -explore-files "C:\PathToExplore" "My Exploration"

 ======================================================================
 OTHER ARGUMENTS